getreu/tp-note/docs/source/tpnote--manpage.md

 # OPERATION MODES

-_Tp-Note_ operates in 4 different modes, depending on its command line arguments and the clipboard state.
-Each mode is usually associated with one content template and one filename template.
+Tp-Note operates in 5 different modes, depending on its command line arguments and the clipboard state.
+Each mode is associated with one content template and one filename template.

 ## Create a new note with empty clipboard